duckdb/duckdb-web/docs/sql/introduction.md

 In the SQL command, we first specify the type of command that we want to perform: `CREATE TABLE`.
 After that follows the parameters for the command.
 First, the table name, *weather*, is given.
 Then the column names and column types follow.

 `city VARCHAR` specifies that the table has a column called *city* that is of type `VARCHAR`. `VARCHAR` specifies a data type that can store text of arbitrary length.
-The temperature fields are stored in an `INTEGER` type, a type that stores integer numbers (i.e. whole numbers without a decimal point). `REAL`  columns store single precision floating-point numbers (i.e. numbers with a decimal point). `DATE` stores a date (i.e. year, month, day combination). `DATE` only stores the specific day, not a time associated with that day.
+The temperature fields are stored in an `INTEGER` type, a type that stores integer numbers (i.e., whole numbers without a decimal point). `REAL`  columns store single precision floating-point numbers (i.e., numbers with a decimal point). `DATE` stores a date (i.e., year, month, day combination). `DATE` only stores the specific day, not a time associated with that day.

 DuckDB supports the standard SQL types `INTEGER`, `SMALLINT`, `REAL`, `DOUBLE`, `DECIMAL`, `CHAR(n)`, `VARCHAR(n)`, `DATE`, `TIME` and `TIMESTAMP`.